junglok/tem-docs/docs/service/util.md

 ### **Useful keybindings**

-Tmux provides several keybindings to execute commands quickly in a tmux session.
+Tmux provides several keybindings for running commands quickly in a session.
 Here are some of the most useful ones.

 ```bash
 Tmux prefix key: Ctrl-b